santiment/academy/src/docs/metrics/nvt/index.md

 Transaction Volume is often used as a proxy for the blockchain's underlying value.

-As such, the typical formula for NVT is the following:

-`NVT = Daily Market Cap / Daily Transaction Volume`

-Since Daily Trx Volume gets rather noisy and often includes duplicate transactions, it's not an ideal measure of a network's economic activity.
+Since Daily Transaction Volume gets rather noisy and often includes duplicate transactions (sending 10 ETH to a deposit address which then sends them to the exchange hot wallet counts as 20 ETH Transaction Volume), it's not an ideal measure of a network's economic activity.
 That's why at Santiment we calculate NVT using Daily Trx Volume, but also by using Daily Token Circulation instead, which filters out excess transactions and provides a cleaner overview of a blockchain's daily transaction throughput.
 You'll find both approaches plotted on the graph and can choose which one you prefer.

 As with P/E, a high NVT indicates that an asset's network valuation is higher than the value being transmitted on the network.
 In other words,